Frequently Asked Questions ( FAQ )

 [ Back to Top ]

-A final return should be filed along with a Disposition of Assets
+A final return should be accompanied with a Disposition of Assets

 Form.
 All correspondence can be emailed to tpp@leepa.org.
-You may also contact the department at (239) 533-6140 with any questions.
+You may also contact the Tangible Department at (239) 533-6140

 [ Back to Top ]

-Yes, on the back of the DR-405 second section you report name and address of owner or lessor,
+Yes, on Page 2 of the DR-405, second section, you report the name and address of the owner or lessor,

 description, year acquired, rent, and retail installed cost.